RadleighSmith/VideoGamesQuiz/README.md

 ### User stories:

-* As a casual player, I want to have different difficulty levels available, so I can enjoy the game at a pace that suits my knowledge level.
+* As a user, I want to have different difficulty levels available, so I can enjoy the game at a pace that suits my knowledge level.

+* As a user, I want to find clear and concise instructions on how to play the quiz, ensuring a smooth start to the game.

-* As a learner, I want to receive immediate feedback on my answers to help me understand which questions I answered correctly or incorrectly.
+* As a user, I want to receive immediate feedback on my answers to help me understand which questions I answered correctly or incorrectly.

-* As a competitive player, I want to be able to see my overall score and track my progress over time to challenge myself to improve.
+* As a user, I want to be able to see my overall score and track my progress over time to challenge myself to improve.

+* As a user, I want the option to replay the quiz after completing it, so I can continue to test my knowledge and strive for a better score.

+* As a user, I want the quiz to present a diverse range of questions, covering various aspects of video games, ensuring an engaging and comprehensive gaming experience.

+* As a user, I want the application to be accessible on multiple devices, allowing me to enjoy the quiz on desktops, tablets, and mobile phones.

+* As a user, I want to be able to easily navigate through the quiz, with clear instructions and intuitive controls, to enhance my overall experience.

 ### Colour Scheme: